By Mary Ann Garwood

 My passion toward this initiative stems from one simple fact – plastic is harmful.
 It is made from petroleum, which is a limited resource, it doesn’t biodegrade, it just breaks up into smaller pieces, and many plastics are made to be used only once and then thrown away – or recycled if we are lucky.

 What is even more appalling is the amount of this harmful stuff we produce in a year.
-According to research stated by Plastic Oceans, we are producing over 300 million tons of plastic every year, 50% of which is for single-use purposes.
+According to research stated by Plastic Oceans, we are producing more than 300 million tons of plastic every year, 50 percent of which is for single-use purposes.
 Even worse is that most of this plastic ends up in our Oceans, polluting them and hurting the sea life.
 So, what can you do to help?

 Going plastic free, you might be initially tempted to throw out everything plastic in your house and start fresh with “greener” options.
 Please avoid this temptation!
 Having these items end up in a landfill when they still have useful life in them doesn’t help the environment.
 Instead, replace items with more sustainable choices when your old items wear out.

 Are you in a rush, so you are always grabbing to-go items?
 Besides bringing your own mugs and containers, think about food prep as a way to cut down on plastic use.
-According to Project Drawdown Reducing Food Waste is the #1 thing a person can do to reduce their climate impact.
-If you actually put those leftovers in a reusable container and bring them for lunch the next day - think of the impact of that!
+According to Project Drawdown, reducing food waste is the No. 1 thing a person can do to reduce their climate impact.
+If you actually put those leftovers in a reusable container and bring them for lunch the next day – think of the impact of that!
 And, honestly, it is probably healthier for you and will save you money.

 Annoyed that we have plastic at work?
 Change starts with you!
 Bring your own plates, cups and silverware.
 Just make sure you keep your items clean!